xenloops/talks/under-construction.md

 # Why Devs Push Back (10)
 ...or totally blow AppSec off

-* Too many tools! -- One for defects in custom code, one for defects in third-party libraries, one for hard-coded secrets getting checked in (one each if lucky!)
+* Too many tools! -- One for defects in custom code, one for defects in third-party libraries, one for hard-coded secrets getting checked in (only one each if lucky -- what happens when one dept installs SonarQube?).
+Forget about adding Yet Another Tool!
+That brings with it pleadings, then mandates, then trainings, then metrics, then leadership attention.
 * Notification fatigue -- Every finding is an alert
 * Backlog fatigue -- When is every finding the tool injects supposed to be remediated, with all these other priorities?
 * Meeting fatigue -- Between standups, sprint planning, sprint refinement, retrospectives, PI pre-planning, PI planning.... do you really want to call them into another meeting about one part of the job?